-Restaurant kiosks are pieces of hardware, with software installed, that allow consumers to order food and drinks by tapping the menu items on a screen instead of speaking to a person behind a counter.
+Restaurant kiosks are all-in-one automated ordering systems.
+A hardware unit with software installed allows consumers to order food and drinks by tapping the menu items on a screen instead of speaking to a person behind a counter.
 On a restaurant kiosk, menu items are categorised and there is a smooth and intuitive flow quietly guiding users to fill their basket and make a digital or card payment.

 And of course, without software restaurant kiosks are just objects.
 Kiosks need to have software installed that allows for menu display and digital ordering, and that integrates with your existing POS system.

 Who are the leading self-service kiosk restaurants?

 McDonald's was one of the pioneers of restaurant kiosks technology, introducing touch-screen kiosks in 2015, and other well-known fast-food chains soon followed.
 In 2016, Wendy's had restaurant kiosks installed in about 300 of their franchised restaurants and now has kiosks in two-thirds of its restaurants.
 Always innovating, Wendy’s is planning to open 750 ghost kitchens in the next five years between the US, Canada and UK, according to a Dataessentials webinar on 2022 trends.

 Over at KFC, in November 2017, four wall-mounted self-ordering kiosks were installed at a UK KFC, and since then thousands have been installed at KFC franchises around the world.
 Traditionally famed for their suburban drive-thru experience, in 2022 KFC is prioritising an urban expansion strategy by building stores with a strong emphasis on the to-go format, and at these sites kiosks will be king.